ember-learn/guides-source/guides/release/templates/index.md

 <MyComponent @favoriteFramework={{this.favoriteFramework}} />
 ```

-To pass in arguments associated with a Route, define the property from within a Controller.
-Learn more about passing data between templates [here](../components/passing-properties-to-a-component).
+To pass in arguments associated with a Route, define the property from within a [Controller](../controllers/).
+Learn more about passing data between Component templates [here](../components/arguments-and-attributes/).

 ## Helper functions

 Ember Helpers are a way to use JavaScript logic in your templates.
 For example, you could write a Helper function that capitalizes a word, does some math, converts a currency, or more.
 A Helper takes in two types of arguments, `positional` (an array of the positional values passed in the template) or `named` (an object of the named values passed in the template), which are passed into the function, and should return a value.
-Ember gives you the ability to [write your own helpers](../writing-helpers/), and comes with some [helpers built-in](../built-in-helpers).
+Ember gives you the ability to [write your own helpers](./writing-helpers/), and comes with some [helpers built-in](./built-in-helpers).

 For example, let's say you would like the ability to add two numbers together.
 Define a function in `app/helpers/sum.js` to create a `sum` helper: